 Valerie Peters, Ph.D.

-Dr. Valerie Peters is working in tropical forests and coastal communities in Costa Rica to study pollinator populations and the services they provide to help protect them from the effects of climate change and habitat loss.
+Dr. Valerie Peters (She, Her, Hers) is working in tropical forests and coastal communities in Costa Rica to study pollinator populations and the services they provide to help protect them from the effects of climate change and habitat loss.

 What inspired your interest in pollinators?